alnvdl/alnvdl.github.io/_posts/2018-02-10-not-everyone-has-real-broadband.md

 This wasn't so much of a problem some years ago, but it seems that as time goes by and everyone gets very fast internet access, showing download/upload information in the UI has become a thing of the past.
 "Please wait" is not really useful when you have slow internet (you're pretty much waiting most of the time anyway).

 Knowing the download rate can help determine when you need to yell at another household member to stop watching cute dog videos.
-Download size and time-left estimations are also really useful so you can decide whether to go for a cup of coffee, for a walk, or even go get some sleep :-)
+Download size and time-left estimations are also really useful so you can decide whether to go for a cup of coffee, for a walk, or even go get some sleep...

 Windows Update and some other Microsoft tools exhibit this problem to an annoying degree, but I'm seeing the disapperance of download/upload information in other software and OS as well.
 One partial workaround is to open a system monitoring tool to check the network speed, but that not very informative nor convenient.

 I understand there's a trend towards simplification of user interfaces, and grandma doesn't really care that Windows Update is downloading 450 MB at 2 MB/s.
 But there are other ways this could be shown, perhaps as tooltips, or expandable interface elements.
-It wouldn't hurt anyone, but it'd certainly make some people happier :-)
+It wouldn't hurt anyone, but it'd certainly make some people happier.

 **Constant app updates**